 Like the experiences of personal life, there is always destruction and loss yet out of these processes come new things and new orders.
 Kelvin J. Birk’s jewellery illustrates this theme of chaos and re-creation.
 There is always order in chaos, we lose things and we gain things.
 It is a constant.

-Kelvin J. Birk exhibited at numerous fairs and exhibitions in Great Britain, many European countries, the USA and Taiwan.
+Kelvin J. Birk exhibited at various fairs and exhibitions in Great Britain, Europe, the USA, China and Taiwan.
 His work won him several prizes and awards and he received several grants from different funding bodies.